 Other clients can access the sync capability through the ArcGIS REST API.

-To use the sync capability, all the data in the feature service must be from an enterprise geodatabase.
+To use the sync capability, all the data in the feature service must be from an enterprise geodatabase and the data must be registered with the geodatabase.
 Also, you must prepare the data so it can be used offline and, if required, synchronized through the feature service when you have connectivity.

 The data you use in a sync-enabled feature service can be either nonversioned with archiving enabled or, if your organization's data or workflows require it, the data can be versioned.